Organisational culture expert Patrick Lencioni on team building

 The Five Dysfunctions of a Team

-Dysfunction #1: Absence of Trust. – It’s vital for teams to have vulnerability-based trust at their core.
-This is where people feel safe to say ‘I don’t know answer to that’, ‘I think I made a mistake’, ‘I’m sorry.’
-No one is perfect but team members must be vulnerable and the leader has to go first.
-If the leader can’t be vulnerable then the people on the team can’t be expected to be vulnerable either.
+No one is perfect but team members must be vulnerable, and the leader has to go first.
+If the leader can't be vulnerable then the people on the team can't be expected to be vulnerable either.
 It is that important.

-Dysfunction #2: Fear of Conflict – Conflict is a good thing on a team, but not inter-personal conflict.
-It’s ideological conflict – conflict around ideas – conflict around the pursuit of truth.
+Conflict is a good thing on a team, but not inter-personal conflict.
+It's ideological conflict conflict around ideas conflict around the pursuit of truth.
 When there is trust you can argue without the sting.
-When we don’t have conflict around ideas and issues it eventually ferments into conflict around people.
+When we don't have conflict around ideas and issues it eventually ferments into conflict around people.
 They start to dislike each other.

-· Team building exercise: When someone at work engages in healthy conflict for the first time, have the leader say ‘This is awesome!
-Do it more often!’
-This is real time permission so they don’t feel guilt or angst.
-Teams that don’t have conflict are not great places to work.
+• Team building exercise : When someone at work engages in healthy conflict for the first time, have the leader say: This is awesome!
+Do it more often!
+This is real time permission so they don't feel guilt or angst.
+Teams that don't have conflict are not great places to work.
 Teams that learn to engage in healthy conflict mean people are always free to say what they think at work.

-Dysfunction #3: Lack of Commitment – Weigh in is required for buy in.
+Weighing is required for buy-in.
 On a leadership team, everyone should weigh in with their ideas and their opinions.
-That doesn’t mean there will always be consensus.
-The importance of weighing in is that the leader can say ‘Ok, my job is to break the tie, it’s not going to make everyone happy, but I’ve taken into account everything said today.”
-Nobody will commit to a decision if they didn’t passionately weigh into a discussion.
-As former CEO of Intel Andy Grove was fond of saying: “We are going to disagree and commit.”
+That doesn't mean there will always be consensus.
+The importance of weighing in is that the leader can say: Ok, my job is to break the tie, its not going to make everyone happy, but I've taken into account everything said today.
+Nobody will commit to a decision if they didn't passionately weigh into a discussion.
+As former CEO of Intel Andy Grove was fond of saying: We are going to disagree and commit.

-Dysfunction #4: Avoidance of accountability – The primary source of accountability on a team is not the leader.
-The primary source are peers.
+The primary source of accountability on a team is not the leader.
+The primary source is the rest of the peer group.
 The best teams call somebody out in real time.
-The problem is if the leader is not willing to hold people accountable the others will think ‘well I’m not going to do your dirty work.’
+The problem is if the leader is not willing to hold people accountable the others will think well I'm not going to do your dirty work.

-· Team building exercise: A team effectiveness exercise is to have everybody write down one positive thing that each person does for the team (by being who they are).
+• Team building exercise : A team effectiveness exercise is to have everybody write down one positive thing that each person does for the team (by being who they are ).
 Then one behaviour of each that hurts the team (ie. what they need to get better at).
-Variation: Ask each team member ‘How comfortable do you feel about making a comment about other people’s work?’
+Variation: Ask each team member How comfortable do you feel about making a comment about other people's work?

-Dysfunction #5: Inattention to results – Most people on a leadership on a team are focused on results but is the at the organisational level?
-It’s very dangerous to have a CEO who lobbies for their own former department (marketing, sales, finance, etc).
+Most people on a leadership on a team are focused on results, but is it at the organisational level?
+It's very dangerous to have a CEO who lobbies for their own former department (marketing, sales, finance, etc).
 It can cause in-fighting within the company.
-Everyone should be focused on the results of Team #1 – the organisation.
+Everyone should be focused on the results of Team #1 the organisation.

 Team building exercise: Get to know them on a deeper level

 To get to know teammates on a deeper level, have each take the 6 Types of Working Genius leadership tool.
 It takes 10 minutes to fill out and 15 minutes to go over it with a team.
-This gives teammates permission to showcase what they’re good at and admit what they’re not good at.
+This gives teammates permission to showcase what theyre good at and admit what theyre not good at.

 Hire and coach ideal team players

-Of course your high performing team will need great team players.But what makes an ideal team player?
-Patrick Lencioni’s research, set out in his bestselling business book The Ideal Team Player, shows it’s a combination of 3 virtues.
+But what makes an ideal team player?
+Patrick Lencioni's research, set out in his bestselling business book The Ideal Team Player , shows it's a combination of 3 virtues.

 3 virtues of an Ideal Team Player

-Humble – they share credit and celebrate the team’s collective win.
+Humble they share credit and celebrate the team's collective win.

-Hungry – they are motivated and diligent.
+Hungry they are motivated and diligent.
 They go above and beyond.

-Smart – they are emotionally intelligent and exercise great judgement.
+Smart they are emotionally intelligent and exercise great judgement.

-An ideal team player must have all 3 attributes.Having only 1 or 2 of these virtues makes you less than ideal.
+An ideal team player must have all 3 attributes.
+Having only 1 or 2 of these virtues makes you less than ideal.

-Less-than-ideal team players with only two virtues:
+Less-than-ideal team players with only two virtues :

-The lovable slacker: Humble and smart but not hungry, this player does the minimum.
+The lovable slacker : Humble and smart but not hungry, this player does the minimum.

-The skilful politician: Hungry and smart but not humble.
+The skilful politician : Hungry and smart but not humble.
 This player looks for the personal benefit.

-The accidental mess-maker: Hungry and humble but not smart.
+The accidental mess-maker : Hungry and humble but not smart.
 They have a good attitude but you have to clean up their mistakes.

-Unsuitable team players with only one virtue:
+Unsuitable team players with only one virtue :

 The pawn: Only humble.
 They may be dear human being but to work on a team you need more than that.

 The bulldozer.
 Only hungry.
-They don’t too well unless they have a job that doesn’t require them to work with other people.
+They don't do too well unless they have a job that doesn't require them to work with other people.

 The charmer.
 Only smart.
 They’re good with people and entertaining but that’s pretty much it.